Montimage/mmt-on-x/README.md

    Replace `/absolute/path/to/your/mmt-reports/` with the absolute path to your reports directory.

+4. Start MMT-Operator: `cd mmt-operator/www && npm start`
-4. Access the MMT-Operator web interface:
+5. Access the MMT-Operator web interface:
    - Open your browser and navigate to `http://localhost:8080` (default port)

 ### Key Features of MMT-Operator